spindlymist/spindlymist.github.io/content/projects/tacsense/index.md

 [[extra.screenshots]]
 file = "product_software.png"
 alt = "A dashed, winding blue line leads from the top to a vector illustration of a mobile phone displaying an ECG trace, then turns to solid gray and continues off the bottom.
-Adjacent to the phone is the heading \"Software & AI\" above a single bullet point." caption = "The carefully positioned ECG trace appears gradually as the user scrolls."
+Adjacent to the phone is the heading \"Software & AI\" above a single bullet point." caption = "A carefully positioned ECG trace appears gradually as the user visits the next stop on the trail."

 [[extra.screenshots]]
 file = "product_end.png"